python/devguide/testing/buildbots.rst

 A subset of the buildbots are marked as
 `"stable" <https://buildbot.python.org/#/builders?tags=%2Bstable>`__.
 They are taken into account when making a new release.
-The rule is that all stable builders must be free of persistent failures when the release is cut.
+The rule is that all tier 1 and 2 stable builders must be free of persistent failures when the release is cut (see :pep:`11` for more information).
 It is absolutely **vital** that core team members fix or revert any issue they introduce on the stable buildbots, as soon as possible.

 This does not mean that other builders' test results can be taken lightly, either.
 Some of them are known for having platform-specific issues that